PanDAWMS/panda-client/README.txt

 ** Release Note

+current
+  * fixed tar-archiving for files with special characters

 0.3.47 (7/1/2011)
   * fixed ConfigExtractor for multiple AANT streams to write to the same file
   * changed pathena/prun to make a stage-in request for TAPE files when event-picking